18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 For the tips, I will just leave here the link to a video about [Tips for negotiating your salary](https://youtu.be/u9BoG1n1948).
 Watch it and you will know what you need to do.

+## Ending

+And that's it for the interview process.
+It's quite similar to the other interviews for engineering roles.
+In the next post, I will share with you all the learning resources that I have been learning for years along my Machine Learning Systems Design journey.

 <!-- MARKDOWN LINKS & IMAGES -->

 [micro]: /assets/images/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/micro.jpg